Tree felling licences

 Anyone can apply for a Felling Licence but the licence must be issued in the name of the owner or lessee of the property.
 If you are a lessee, you must ensure that your lease entitles you to fell trees.

 You should follow the procedure below to apply for a Felling Licence:

 Complete a Felling Licence application form

-- To download the felling application form, you need to click on the link above or under document downloads and then 'save as'.
+- To download the felling application form, you need to click on the link above and then 'save as'.
 This will save the application to a location of your choice ready for you to fill in, doing it this way means you do not need to scan and upload the application before you send it to us

 - Include a signed and dated copy of a map showing the boundary of the proposed felling area with your application

 - Include a letter of authority from the landowner or complete the letter of authority form if you are applying for a licence on behalf of someone else.
 This must be sent with your Felling Licence application